Things to Consider before Investing a Lump Sum

 No Risk – Cash, bank savings accounts

-Low Risk – Government backed securities (Government bonds)
+Low Risk – Government backed securities such as government bonds

-Low to Medium Risk – Investment Grade Bonds (Corporate bonds)
+Low to Medium Risk – Investment grade bonds like corporate bonds

-Medium Risk – Shares in major companies.
-(Also known as blue chips)
+Medium Risk – Shares in major companies such as those known as blue-chip companies

-High Risk – Shares in companies/instruments where there is large volatility in the share price such as shares in smaller companies.
-E.g. Examples of such companies could be smaller companies involved in oil exploration or pharmaceutical research that are dependent on making a discovery to succeed.
+High Risk – Shares in companies or instruments where there is large volatility in the share price like shares in smaller companies or companies involved in oil exploration or pharmaceutical research that are dependent on making a discovery to succeed.